adbar/trafilatura/docs/installation.rst

 1. Open a terminal or command prompt.
 Please refer to `this section <usage-cli.html#introduction>`_ for an introduction on command-line usage.
 2. Type the following command: ``pip install trafilatura`` (``pip3`` where applicable)
-3. Press Enter: pip will download and install Trafilatura and its dependencies.
+3. Press *Enter*: pip will download and install Trafilatura and its dependencies.

 This project is under active development, please make sure you keep it up-to-date to benefit from latest improvements: